 - Screening trials test the best methods to identify cancer, particularly in its early stages.

-- Quality of Life & Supportive Care trials explore ways to improve comfort and quality of life for cancer patients, and look to understand the challenges (psychological, financial, physiological) cancer patients may face.
+- Quality of Life & Supportive Care explore ways to improve comfort and quality of life for cancer patients, or look understand troubles (psychological, financial, physiological) that cancer patients may face.

 To learn more about clinical trials, access these online resources.

 - National Cancer Institute Community Oncology Research Program (NCORP)